kubevirt/kubevirt/docs/kubernetes-compatibility.md

 version is v1.3.
 This means KubeVirt v0.1 will forever be compatible with Kubernetes v1.3, v1.2, and v1.1.

-## KubeVirt Master
+## KubeVirt Main

-KubeVirt master always follows the latest 3 Kubernetes releases.
-If a new Kubernetes v1.4 release is cut, that means support for v1.1 will be dropped for KubeVirt master.
+KubeVirt main always follows the latest 3 Kubernetes releases.
+If a new Kubernetes v1.4 release is cut, that means support for v1.1 will be dropped for KubeVirt main.

 Note that this support for the latest Kubernetes releases doesn't happen immediately.
 There is a period of time, usually a few weeks, where the new